 Each Committee on Accreditation (CoA) in the CAAHEP system works directly with programs in its discipline throughout the accreditation process.
 As outlined in the CAAHEP Policy & Procedures, CoAs must utilize core elements in reviewing programs and formulating recommendations to CAAHEP.
 Below are core elements and a summary of the CAAHEP process.
 For more specific information on a particular profession, contact the CoA for the profession.

 The self-study report is completed by the program, and documents how the program meets each of the Standards as outlined in the Standards and Guidelines document for the applicable profession.
 Each CoA develops the self-study document template that must be completed by the program for the applicable discipline.
-Submission of the self-study is the first step in beginning the review process.

 Assigned representatives from the CoA review the self-study and provide feedback and/or consultation to the program, as needed.